PTRD-41: History

 Guns captured by the Germans were given the designation 14.5 mm PzB 783(r).

 After World War II the PTRD was also used extensively by North Korean and Chinese armed forces in the Korean War.
-During this war, William Brophy, an American Army Ordnance officer, mounted a .50 BMG (12.7 mm) barrel to a captured PTRD to examine the effectiveness of long-range shooting.
-Furthermore, Americans also captured certain number of PTRD from Viet Cong in Vietnam War.
+During this war, William Brophy, a US Army Ordnance officer, mounted a .50 BMG (12.7 mm) barrel to a captured PTRD to examine the effectiveness of long-range shooting.
+Furthermore, the US also captured a number of PTRDs in the Vietnam War.
 The weapon proved effective out to 1800 m.